SWeszler/omnilytics/README.md

 # Flask and ReactJS

-Web app using React.js to generate four (4) types of printable random objects and store them in a single file, each object is separated by a ",".
+Web app using Flask and React.js to generate four (4) types of printable random objects and store them in a single file, each object is separated by a ",".
 These are the 4 objects: alphabetical strings, real numbers, integers, alphanumerics.
 Sample extracted output:

 ```